bauerdavid/napari-nD-annotator/README.md

 A toolbox for annotating objects one by one in nD

+This plugin contains some tools to make 2D/3D, but basically any dimensional annotation easier.
+Main features:
+ * nD bounding box layer
+ * object list from bounding boxes
+ * visualizing selected objects from different projections
+ * auto-filling labels
+ * label slice interpolation

+The main idea is to create bounding boxes around objects we want to annotate, crop them, and annotate them one by one.
+This has mainly two advantages when visualizing in 3D:

+1. We don't have to load the whole data into memory
+2. The surrounding objects won't occlude the annotated ones, making it easier to check the annotation.

 ----------------------------------

 This [napari] plugin was generated with [Cookiecutter] using [@napari]'s [cookiecutter-napari-plugin] template.